OTO Mod. 42

 The OTO Mod.
-42 is an incendiary anti-tank hand grenade supplied to the Royal Italian Army during World War II.
+42 is an incendiary anti-tank hand grenade used by the Royal Italian Army during World War II.

 History

-The Italian Royal Army had entered the war without an anti-tank bomb of national production.
-Only in 1942, two models were built: the Breda Mod.
+At the beginning of WWII, Italy lacked a domestically produced anti-tank grenade.
+The OTO Mod.
+42 originated from improvised molotov cocktails created by Italian soldiers from normal OTO Mod.
+35 grenades.
+By 1942, the Breda Mod.
 42 and the OTO Mod.
-42.
+42 were in production.

 Features

-The fuze consist of a normal OTO Mod.
-35 hand grenade that is internally threaded and screwed to an aluminum handle which connects to the body bomb.
-The body is a glass container loaded with flamethrower liquid and gasoline, which shattered upon impact or at the moment of activation of the detonator.
-The project comes from handmade explosives built on the field by soldiers joining a normal OTO Mod.
-35 with bottles filled with flammable liquid.
+The Mod.
+42 consists of a normal OTO Mod.
+35 hand grenade that is internally threaded and screwed to an aluminum handle.
+At the bottom of this handle is a glass container loaded with flammable liquid and gasoline, which shattered upon impact or when the detonator was activated.

-Soldiers were trained to hit the air vents of the tank's engine, in order to make penetrate the incendiary liquid before ignition.
+In order for the incendiary liquid to be as effective as possible, users were trained to hit the air vents of the targeted tank's engine.